Moonwiing/moonwiing.github.io/README.md

     </section>

     <footer class="footer">
-        <p>For collaboration opportunities, inquiries, or any other matters, feel free to contact me:</p>
+        <p>For collaboration opportunities and inquiries feel free to contact me:</p>
         <p><a href="mailto:kennedymaina573@gmail.com">kennedymaina573@gmail.com</a></p>
         <p>Or call: <a href="tel:0717999296">0717999296</a></p>
         <p>© All Rights Reserved.</p>